HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Group Theory

-\paragraph{Lie algebra.} A Lie algebra $\mathfrak g$ is (typically) realized as the tangent space at the identity of a Lie group $G$, equipped with a bilinear bracket.
+A Lie algebra $\mathfrak g$ is (typically) realized as the tangent space at the identity of a Lie group $G$, equipped with a bilinear bracket.
 Concretely, for a Lie group $G$ the Lie algebra is

 together with a bilinear map $[\cdot,\cdot]:\mathfrak g\times\mathfrak g\to\mathfrak g$ (the Lie bracket) that is antisymmetric and satisfies the Jacobi identity

 For a matrix Lie group $G\subseteq \mathrm{GL}_n(\mathbb C)$, one can identify